ECONOMIST & Expert On China

 A regular contributor to publications and broadcasters such as the Financial Times, Prospect, BBC, and Bloomberg, George speaks on a number of issues, including Brexit, the US economy, and especially on China, a topic which formed the basis for his latest book, Red Flags: Why Xi’s China is in Jeopardy (2018).
 George’s other works include The Age of Aging (2008) and the controversial Uprising: Will Emerging Markets Shape or Shake the World Economy?
 (2011)

 George has witnessed economic ups and downs from the closest possible vantage point.
 His thoughts, often prescient, on issues as diverse as China, Brexit, and emerging economies, offer invaluable insights earned from years of experience and academic rigour.
-His talks are essential for businesses looking for forward-thinking, original, and daring economic advice.
+He is the essential keynote speaker for businesses looking for forward-thinking, original, and daring economic advice.